Wongks81/IT-Inventory/README.md

 -----------------------------------------------------------------------------------------------------
 19.04.21
 1. delete item done
+2. Tried to split the routes to another file, FAILED!!!

 Fix
 a.
 Init a new instance of itemObj in postAddItem to clear the inputs